borgmatic-collective/docker-borgmatic/README.md

 Before proceeding, ensure that you have Docker installed and properly configured on your system.
 Refer to the Docker documentation for installation instructions specific to your operating system.

 #### As binary
-This image can be used to run borgmatic as binary but passing the borgmatic command while running the container.
-It allows you to isolate your system and execute Borgmatic commands without directly installing Borgmatic on your host system and only keeping persistent data on the host.
+This image can be used to run borgmatic as binary by passing the borgmatic command while running the container.
+It allows you to isolate your system and execute Borgmatic commands without directly installing Borgmatic on your host system and only keeping persistent data.

-To run borgmatic commands, you can run your container by passing borgmatic subcommands:
+To execute borgmatic commands, you can run your container by passing borgmatic subcommands:
 ```
 docker run --rm -it \
 MOUNT_FLAGS_HERE \